friend1ws/friend1ws.github.io/index.md

 gene fusions ([Shiraishi et al., PLoS One, 2014](https://www.ncbi.nlm.nih.gov/pubmed/25526364)), structural variations ([GenomonSV](https://github.com/Genomon-Project/GenomonSV)), which have been integrated into our cancer genome analytical platform.
+In addition, I have devised a novel statistical approach for extracting characteristic patterns of somatic mutations (so called *mutation signature*), in which the mutation signatures are more robust and interpretable compared to previous approaches ([Shiraishi et al., PLoS Genetics, 2015](https://doi.org/10.1371/journal.pgen.1005657)).

 Currently, I'm especially focusing on the relationships between genomic transcriptomic changes.
 We have developed a novel statistical framework to identify somatic variants causing splicing changes,